kyma-project/kyma/docs/event-bus/docs/02-01-event-bus.md

 3. The Application Connector makes a REST API call to PublishKnative and sends the enriched Event.
 4. PublishKnative forwards the Event to the relevant knative-channel service URL which is inferred based on **source id** , **event type** and **event type version** parameters.
 5. Istio forwards the Event further to the natss-dispatcher.
-6. natss-dispatchr stores the Event in NATS Streaming.
+6. The NATS dispatcher stores the Event in NATS Streaming.
 7. NATS Streaming stores the Event details in the Persistence storage volume to ensure the data is not lost if the NATS Streaming crashes.
 8. The nats-dispatcher picks the Event and dispatches it to the configured lambda or the microservice URL as an HTTP POST request.